Event Experience Details

-- Camp chairs, tent stakes, cots or anything that can pierce the camp ground
+- Camp chairs, tent stakes, cots or anything that could pierce the camp ground

 If you haven’t already, please subscribe to 3-Day Text Alerts.
 In case we need to announce important information during the event, 3-Day Text Alerts will be the best way for you to get the information you need quickly, so if you are planning on having your cell phone with you on the 3-Day, we recommend that you subscribe.
-Also, if you have a smart phone, follow the 3-Day on Twitter @the3day or post your own updates using the hashtag #the3day.
+Additionally, if you subscribe text alerts, you’ll receive a link to the next day’s online route card each night.

 - Water bottle

 - Printed credential

 - Rain gear, if the forecast calls for rain

 - A great attitude!

 - Wear a 3-Day T-shirt, if you have one.
 Let’s show the world we stand united against breast cancer as we head out into our community.

 - Dress in layers you can easily stash in your waist pack as the day warms up.

 - Bring your credential to the event (along with a plastic sleeve and lanyard, if you have one).